jasonkgreen/openmusictheory/basicNotation.md

 - When you lower a note that is already flat by a semitone, you add a double flat.
 - When you raise a note that is already sharp by a semitone, you add a double sharp.

+The effect of an accidental ends at the next bar line.

 The example below shows the symbols for flat, natural, sharp, double sharp, and double flat, respectively.

 <img src ="Graphics/accidentals.png" width="50%" height="50%">